kirill-pribludenko/CV_ITMO_2023/data/README.md

 * creating mask via fill all polygons white color for all small pieces (variant of dataset 1)
 * creating one BIG mask for RGBN image (variant of dataset 2)

 5. That all.
-Now you can use you own dataset for training.
+Now you can use you own dataset for training, but before you need to split dataset to train & val:

+* For **torchgeo** pls see file [torchgeo_split_ds.py](/data/torchgeo_split_ds.py) and run it, if you needed.